Announcement/browserslist/README.md

 <img align="right" width="120" height="120"
      src="./logo.svg" alt="Browserslist logo by Anton Lovchikov">

+## What I want to do differently

+1. have good data.
+2. have good queries.
+3. not try to control people

 Library to share supported browsers list between different front-end tools.
 It is used in: